Simien Mountains National Park, Ethiopia Guide

 Best Time to Visit

-The best time to visit the Simien Mountains National Park is during the dry season, which runs from **October to May**.
-During this period, the weather is generally sunny and clear, offering excellent visibility for trekking and wildlife viewing.
-The rainy season (June to September) can make trails muddy and difficult to navigate, and visibility may be limited due to cloud cover.
+The best time to visit Simien Mountains is during the dry season, which runs from October to May.
+During these months, the weather is generally clear and sunny, offering excellent visibility for the spectacular views and making trekking conditions ideal.
+The peak season is often from November to February.
+It's advisable to avoid the rainy season, from June to September, when trails can become muddy and slippery, and cloud cover can obscure the majestic vistas, though the landscape is at its most verdant.

 Transportation